Thank you for subscribing

 A pothole filled with muddy water

-Potholes are a common driving hazard capable of wreaking havoc on your vehicle.
-Knowing how to avoid – and in the worst case scenario, safely drive over them – is a must for all motorists.
+Potholes are a common driving hazard capable of damaging your vehicle.
+Knowing how to avoid potholes - and in the worst-case scenario safely drive over them – is a must for all motorists.

 What causes potholes?

-Wet weather is the enemy when it comes to potholes, as demonstrated by the almost 43,000 potholes (and counting) repaired following Victoria’s 2022 October floods.
+Wet weather is the enemy when it comes to potholes, as demonstrated by the almost 370,000 potholes that were patched in 2023, according to the Victorian Department of Transport.

 When water seeps into cracks in the road’s surface it causes the surface to weaken and split.
 This process is exacerbated by the pressure of vehicles travelling over the road, eventually leading to chunks of the asphalt coming away entirely – resulting in a pothole.